 Now for the colours – petal dusts, to be precise.
 Try to choose colours that will look good layered over one another, and blend nicely together.

 Another important thing to check is that the colours you are using are food grade and are safe to be consumed.
 Some petal dusts and powder colours are intended for elements that can be removed before the cake is eaten.

 This is how I like to lay out the colours, so I know what is what and can easily get more out of the container, but working in small quantities so there is less chance for “omyfreakin’gosh I did not want that much colour on there!” moments.

-I played with a range of paintbrushes on my test piece of fondant, and worked out that I liked these slightly fluffy artists brushes, and also a rounded-tip flat foundation makeup brush.
+I played with a range of paintbrushes on my test piece of fondant, and worked out that I liked these slightly fluffy artists brushes pictured above, and also a rounded-tip flat foundation makeup brush.
 A giant fat fluffy brush (mine is a bronzer brush) is good for buffing over the colours to blend them at the end.